lumoswitch/lumoswitch/README.md

 My name is Anna Sofrona and I'm a software engineer from Greece.
 I have a BSc in Computer Science and I work in the IT sector for the past 2 years as a web developer.
-Currently I'm a frontend developer at Multiapp solutions.
+Currently I'm a frontend developer at Multiapp Solutions.

 - 🌱 I’m currently learning **Flutter, React**